squirrelfish13/.github/CODE_OF_CONDUCT.md

 nationality, personal appearance, race, caste, color, religion, or sexual identity and orientation.

-We pledge to act and interact in ways that contribute to an open, welcoming, diverse, inclusive, and healthy community.
+We pledge to act and interact in ways that contribute to an open, welcoming, happy diverse, inclusive, and healthy community.

 ## Our Standards